 “You couldn’t.”
 Moira noted the weight of his words and shaking her head slowly from side to side, matched it.
 “Because there isn’t anything to get in the way of.”

 The black ice cast an eerie sheen on the road ahead and the glare from the oncoming high beams had Paul squinting as if at the summer sun.
 The weather was coming in fast and he wondered if Moira had gotten home safely.

 He should have gotten her roses.
 But he didn’t.
 Because she’s Moira.
 Effortlessly beautiful, remarkably grounded, perpetually good-natured Moira.
 And tonight she was something else.
 Incredibly sexy.
 In tight-fitting jeans and a silky top he’d never seen before.
 With her dark, thick, begging to be touched curls skimming her shoulders.
 And eye makeup and red

 lipstick.
 She smelled pretty good too.
 Like spring rain and lilacs.
 All for the guy begging for roses at the flower shop.
-For someone he’d been “interested in” for a while.
+For someone he’d been “interested in for some time."
 For whom he had a last minute arrangement thrown together.
 From his cuttings.
 For his girl.
 Paul huffed out a harried breath.
 Is that what she was?
 Apparently not.
 But he sure as hell wanted her to be.
 He slammed on the brakes and the SUV swerved, then leveled, sliding into the precarious U-turn.

 Unless they came in one car, he prepared himself through gritted teeth.